 We used testpots in Resene Sunbaked, Resene Crowdpleaser, Resene King Tide, Resene Meditation, Resene Bismark, Resene Soulful and Resene Raging Bull to make our kids’ shoes into something special, but there are hundreds of other testpot colours you and your kids can choose from at your local Resene ColorShop or reseller.
 They can also be purchased online at shop.resene.com/testpots.

-You can also refresh your shoes using Resene testpots too.
-If you have a pair of old heels that you love the design of but the colour doesn’t go with the rest of your wardrobe, consider giving them a colourful update with Resene testpots.
-For colourful heel ideas see the www.resene.com/colour-of-fashion gallery.
+Top tip: You can also refresh your own shoes using Resene testpots too.
+If you have a pair of old heels that you love the design of but the colour doesn't go with the rest of your wardrobe, consider giving them a colourful update with Resene testpots.
+For colourful heel ideas, visit the Resene Colour of Fashion Gallery.

-Since a traditional domino set contains all number pairs from double zero to double six, with each number pair occurring once, you’ll need 28 rocks in total.
 We painted ours first in Resene Noir with a small, flat artist’s brush and then added our number dots and lines using a fine round brush and a testpot of Resene Despacito – a creamy blush-beige – but you can use any colour combination your heart desires.
-Let your background colour dry completely before adding on the details.
-To speed up the process, use a hair dryer.

 While our rocks were all golf ball-sized or smaller, you could also make a set using big rocks so that your dominoes become an outdoor game that takes over the yard where the whole family can join in.